 - Place the cooked vegetables along with the soy sauce, oyster sauce and sesame oil back into the pot and stir to combine with the barley.

-- Spoon the barley into large bowls and add the shrimp on top to serve.
+- Spoon the barley into large bowls and add the shrimp on top to serve, garnish with sesame seeds.

-Make the barley ahead of time, then when it’s time for dinner all you have to do is saute your shrimp and add it to the warmed up barley.
+Make the barley ahead of time, then when it’s time for dinner all you have to do is cook your shrimp and add it to the warmed up barley.

 You could also leave out the shrimp for a vegetarian meal, or substitute chicken or sliced beef instead.